baibhavbista/project-dashfire/docs/refactoring-plan.md

 # GameScene Refactoring Plan

 ## Overview
 This document outlines the plan to refactor the monolithic 1433-line `GameScene.ts` into a modular, maintainable architecture.
-The primary goal is to make the codebase easier to understand, modify, and extend.
+The primary goal is to make the codebase easier to understand, modify, and extend through proper separation of concerns.

 ## Current Issues
 1. **Monolithic GameScene**: 1433 lines handling 15+ responsibilities